npalex/Lid-driven-cavity/README.md

 https://github.com/npalex/Lid-driven-cavity/assets/169947150/b920cc8c-8b3f-41e6-be31-45cd7e1039b1

 Note, there are significant checkerboard oscillations in pressure.
-The oscillations are less prominent when using the CTU method with $CFL \leq 0.5$, as shown in the following video:
+However, the oscillations are less prominent when using the CTU method with $CFL \leq 0.5$, as shown in the following video:

 https://github.com/npalex/Lid-driven-cavity/assets/169947150/861f56f0-6931-4812-be99-e4c5d8761bd8